zotonic/zotonic/doc/developer-guide/modules.rst

-    The function ``manage_schema/2`` is called inside a transaction, so that any installation errors are rolled back. ``manage_data/2`` Is called outside a transaction, and after all resources, predicated etc. are installed, but before the current module version number is updated.
+    The function ``manage_schema/2`` is called inside a transaction, so that any installation errors are rolled back. ``manage_data/2`` Is called outside a transaction, and after all resources, predicates etc. are installed, but before the current module version number is updated.

 For example: